The Spring 2023 W.A. Franke Honors Convocation Ceremony will take place on Thursday, May 11 at 1:00 PM in McKale Center.

-If you plan to graduate in Fall 2022 your Honors Thesis is due by Midnight on Wed, Nov 30, 2022.
-If you plan to graduate in Winter 2022 your Honors Thesis is due by Midnight on Wed, Jan 9, 2023.
-Either way you will be included in the Fall 22 Convocation Ceremonies.
+If you plan to graduate in Spring 2023 your Honors Thesis is due by 11:59 PM on Wed, April 26, 2023.
+If you plan to graduate in Summer 2023 your Honors Thesis is due by 11:59 on Wed, Aug 9, 2023.
+Either way you will be included in the Spring 23 Convocation Ceremonies.

 August candidates will be listed in the Commencement Program for the preceding May.
 December candidates, whose degrees have been awarded, will be listed in the following Spring Commencement Program.
 Students should visit the eligibility site or contact their major advisor with questions about graduation eligibility.